top of page

 General Choi had been born frail and weak and was encouraged to learn Taek Kyon at the age of fifteen by his teacher of calligraphy.
 In 1938, a few days before he was due to leave Korea to study in Japan he was involved in an unexpected incident that would have made it difficult to return home without risk of reprisals.

 He resolved to become a black belt holder in Karate while he was in Japan.
 The skills he required were sufficient protection against those who might seek to do him harm.
 Not only was he able to return to Korea, but he subsequently initiated the national liberation movement known as the Pyongyang Student Soldier's Incident.
 Like so many patriots in the long course of human history, his actions aroused the wrath of those in positions of power.
 He was imprisoned for a time in a Japanese army jail.
-In January of 1946, he was commissioned as a second lieutenant in the fledgling Republic of Korea army and posted to the 4th infantry regiment in Kwangju, Cholla Namdo Province as a company commander

-General Choi began to teach Karate to his soldiers as a means of physical and mental training.
+In January of 1946, he was commissioned as a second lieutenant in the fledgling Republic of Korea army and posted to the 4th infantry regiment in Kwangju, Cholla Namdo Province as a company commander General Choi began to teach Karate to his soldiers as a means of physical and mental training.
 It was then that he realised that they needed to develop their own national martial art, superior in both spirit and technique to Japanese Karate.

 With this in mind he began to develop new techniques systematically.
 By the end of 1954 he had nearly completed the foundation of a new martial art for Korea, and therefore, on 11th April 1955, it was given the name "Taekwon-Do".

-Although Karate and Taek Kyon were used as references in the course of study, the fundamental theories and principles of Taekwon-Do are totally different from those of any other martial art in the world.
+Although Karate and Taek Kyon were used as references in the course of study, the fundamental theories and principles of Taekwon-Do are different from those of any other martial art in the world.
 General Choi formulated the following basic ideals for the Taekwon-Do practitioners:

 By developing an upright mind and a strong body, we will acquire the self-confidence to stand on the side of justice at all times;